ivo-skyway/my-redis/README.md

 # Installation

-Assuming working installation of Go 1.7 or 1.18, simply run
+Assuming a working installation of Go 1.7 or 1.18 and source in the current directory, simply run

 ```
 source run-me.sh